The Bankrate promise

-A merchant cash advance (MCA) allows you to borrow against your future debit or credit card sales.
+A merchant cash advance (MCA) allows you to borrow against future debit or credit card sales.
 You can find this option through online lenders as well, with one-day applications and funds available in as little as 48 hours in some cases.
 It can open up quicker and more stable cash flow for business expenses.

-The biggest drawbacks with MCAs are the high interest rates and often short repayment periods.
+The biggest drawbacks of MCAs are the high interest rates and often short repayment periods.
 Lenders may charge factor rates for this type of financing.
 Not only does this make it harder to understand the true cost of the loan, but rates can soar upwards of 80 percent and higher.

 Find the right lender